Density-dependent habitat selection and consequences for fitness in a fluctuating ground squirrel population

 A habitat map of our study site at the Rocky Mountain Biological Laboratory in Gothic, Colorado.
 Squirrels have access to five microhabitat types: Aspen forest, Dry Meadow, Spruce Forest, Wet meadow, and Willow community.

-Standardized Manly resource selection ratios for golden-mantled ground squirrels at two spatial scales: where an individual chooses to place its home range, or the area needed for day-to-day activities (Second Order), and where within its home range it spends most of its time (Third Order).
+Mean resource selection ratios for golden-mantled ground squirrels at two spatial scales: where an individual chooses to place its home range, or the area needed for day-to-day activities (Second Order), and where within its home range it spends most of its time (Third Order).
 Everything above the dotted red line indicates positive selection.

-I explore habitat selection decisions, including the effect of population density on selection and the fitness consequences of non-random resource use, in a population of golden-mantled ground squirrels (Callospermophilus laterals).
+I explore habitat selection decisions, including the effect of population density on selection and the fitness consequences of non-random resource use, in a population of golden-mantled ground squirrels (Callospermophilus lateralis).
 My research takes place at the Rocky Mountain Biological Laboratory in Gothic, Colorado, where I trap, mark, and observe individuals over 3-month periods of time as part of a long-term study.

 Predictive models show that access to perches, from which golden-mantled ground squirrels can gain predator visibility, influences habitat selection.
 As the number of perches within a given space increases, preferred use of that space increases.